norsk-gjeldsinformasjon/api-docs/docs/consent/FAQ.md

 ## How do I start using the service?

 Contact Norsk Gjeldsinformasjon AS to enter into an agreement and receive your client credentials.

+## How should I inform Norsk Gjeldsinformasjon about an end user revoking their consent

+When an end user has revoked their consent in your service, use the ["Revoke a consent by ID" (/v1/debt/{consent-id})](../Open API/#debt-api#revoke-a-consent-by-id) endpoint to inform us that the consent has been revoked